 In addition to her role within Wolf Greenfield’s biotechnology team, Heather is also active in the legal community through organizations like the Boston Patent Law Association, Women Entrepreneurs in Science and Technology, and Women in Bio.
 She has been repeatedly ranked by Best Lawyers and Super Lawyers, has been recognized by the IAM Patent 1000 as one of the world’s leading patent professionals, and has been recognized among Top Women of Law by Massachusetts Lawyers Weekly.

-Heather’s doctoral and postdoctoral research focused on the regulation of neuronal cell fate, differentiation, and axonal guidance through signal transduction mechanisms.
+During her doctoral research, Heather focused on the regulation of neuronal cell fate, differentiation, and axonal guidance through genetic and signal transduction mechanisms.

 Heather’s PhD in genetics made her contributions on our detailed and complex biotechnology patent application priceless.

-- Counseled various gene editing, cell, and gene therapy companies on developing patent portfolios for cancer and autoimmune therapies currently undergoing clinical trials.
+- Developed patent strategies and portfolios for companies in the gene editing, cell therapy, and gene therapy space, including patent portfolios for cancer and autoimmune therapies currently undergoing clinical trials

 - Women Entrepreneurs in Science and Technology